Yang Deng

 Questions I get asked

-I work on the layer that connects high-fidelity physics simulations to LLM-based agents — benchmark design, verification harnesses, GPU kernel integration.
+I worked on the layer that connects high-fidelity physics simulations to LLM-based agents — benchmark design, verification harnesses, GPU kernel integration.
 I joined as the 2nd engineer and helped bring on the 3rd.

 A few things, not in any order